 Spaces are limited to only 24 students per topic.

 When: November 4, 2017

-This fall’s symposium will enroll a limited number of highly qualified high school sophomore, junior and senior students.
+This Fall’s symposium, which is being held on November 4, 2017, will enroll a limited number of highly qualified high school sophomore, junior and senior students.
 Participation is limited so you can work in small groups with our university faculty.

 Contact the symposium director by calling 260.399.7700, ext 8208, or emailing email@example.com, with any questions.

 Biology – The Bitter Truth – The genetic basis of taste: identifying a single-nucleotide polymorphism